 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 If you’ve ever thought that REI stands for “really expensive inventory,” you’re not alone.
 The outdoorsy retailer isn’t known for rock-bottom prices, but there’s hope.
-We’ve researched all the REI sale events, savings tips, and the incomparable benefits of an REI membership — like free shipping, 10% cash back on everything, and REI coupons.
+If you’ve been asking the question, “When does REI have sales?
+We’ve got the answers.
+In fact, not only have we researched all the REI sale event and savings tips, but I’ll also tell you about incomparable benefits of an REI membership.
+It costs $30 for your entire lifetime and includes free shipping, 10% cash back on everything, and REI coupons.

 But saving at REI goes deeper than simply having a membership.
-We’ll tell you everything we know.
+We’re about to tell you everything we know.

 Does REI Price Match?

 According to REI’s website, REI does not offer price matching.
-They focus instead on “providing discounts to [thier] members through coupons, annual rewards, and other promotional events throughout the year.”
+They focus instead on “providing discounts to [their] members through coupons, annual rewards, and other promotional events throughout the year.”

 Here are some of the coupons, rewards and promos you can take advantage of to save some money while shopping this outdoor retailer.